daxio/k8s-lemp/README.md

 # Kubernetes LEMP Stack
-Kubernetes LEMP stack is a distributed LEMP stack built on top of a Kubernetes cluster.
+Kubernetes LEMP Stack is a distributed LEMP stack built on top of a Kubernetes cluster.
 It enables anyone to deploy multiple CMSs (currently Wordpress) for any number of websites.

 Currently this supports Google Compute Engine as a cloud provider.
 Other providers haven't been tested (things like `PersistentVolume` and `Ingress` depend on your cloud provider).

+There are already stable [turn-key deployments for various CMSs](https://github.com/kubernetes/charts "Helm Charts") via Kubernetes Helm Charts, but **Kubernetes LEMP Stack** is designed more or less in the traditional LEMP fashion where you get a bucket for all of your HTML at `/var/www/html` and you may or may not use a CMS.

+Actually, **k8s LEMP Stack** should be able to serve as your own personal web server farm!
+Use it as a backend to your own cloud hosting company!
+We also want extra customisation in terms of our web server and security hardening measures.
+In addition, future improvements aim to make this software scalable and highly-available.

 ## How It Works
 * **Wordpress/NGINX**